James-S-Santangelo/paper-rcourse/paper.md

 use what their supervisor or colleagues use.
 Those who do try to learn these modern tools often do so in isolation, without much formal training available, and aside from their main research activities.
 These are major barriers to learning.
-To help break these barries, we launched the graduate student group [UofT Coders](http://uoftcoders.github.io/) where we run peer-led learning sessions on using code for research through skill sharing, co-working, and community building in a friendly and supportive environment.
+To help break down these barriers, we launched the graduate student group [UofT Coders](https://uoftcoders.github.io/) where we run peer-led learning sessions on using code for research through skill sharing, co-working, and community building in a friendly and supportive environment.

 After running many sessions and after consistently received overwhelmingly positive feedback on our content and teaching style, we sought to formally share our experiences through the university curriculum.
-We designed a course on open, reproducible data analysis, and contacted multiple departments that would be interested in hosting this course.
+We designed a course on open, reproducible data analysis, and contacted multiple departments that could be interested in hosting this course.
 The Department of Ecology and Evolutionary Biology at the University of Toronto agreed, and we ran a pilot of the course with the title "Theoretical Ecology and Reproducible Quantitative Methods in R" to fourth-year undergraduate students.
 We modelled the structure and portions of the course content after the course ["Reproducible Quantitative Methods"](https://cbahlai.github.io/rqm-template/), which was created by Dr.
-Christie Bahlai, and then heavily modified the lesson content to include expanded material on data wrangling, visualization, reproducibility, and collaborative science, as well as additional theoretical ecology topics.
+Christie Bahlai.
+We extensively modified the lesson content to include expanded material on data wrangling, visualization, reproducibility, collaborative science, and additional theoretical ecology topics.

 Following a successful pilot term, we modified our lesson material again to include more generally applicable statistical concepts and far fewer theoretical ecological concepts.
 We also renamed the course to "Quantitative Methods in R for Biology" [@rcourse] to reflect this change.
-On both occasions, the course received excellent feedback from the students and the supervising professors.
+On both occasions, the course received excellent feedback from the students and the supervising professors and has been incorporated into the long-term curriculum as a third year level course.

 # Contributions

-LWJ, MB-F, LT, and LC initially conceptualized the course, while JO took the initial lead on course development.
+LWJ, MB-F, LT, and LC conceptualized the course.
+JO lead course development.
 JO, MB-F, LWJ, LC, ES, and LT designed and taught the first iteration of the course.
 JSS, LC, MB-F, and ARH taught the second iteration of the course, with guest lectures from SM and LT.
 Lesson development for second iteration: JO and ARH (1-5), JSS (8, 9, 11), LC (6, 7,